marinaRupe/FER.ScriptingLanguages/bash/description.md

-Bash scripts written for laboratory exercise.
+Bash scripts written for the laboratory exercise.